Intuit expects profit below estimates on higher marketing spend during US tax season

 The forecasts come amid market fears that the growing use of AI tools would erode demand for traditional software, as customers increasingly seek personalized financial guidance and automated solutions for tasks such as bookkeeping.

-To better compete with rivals such as H&R Block, Oracle's NetSuite and Microsoft's Dynamics 365 Platform, Intuit has signed multi-year deals with AI startups Anthropic and OpenAI to integrate their frontier models into its software.
+The company has signed multi-year deals with AI startups Anthropic and OpenAI to integrate their frontier models into its software and to add Intuit's personalized tax, finance, accounting and marketing capabilities into Claude and ChatGPT.

 "We're paying OpenAI and Anthropic for the capabilities.
 We're not paying them revenue share," Aujla said, adding that more than 3 million clients engage with the company's AI agents.